mhenr18/injector/README.md

 injector is built on Jonathan Rentzsch's mach_inject, which does the heavy lifting of actually injecting code into other processes.
 Every time the injector is used, it generates a session UUID.
-A piece of bootstrap code is injected into the target and has the session UUID passed to it when invoked as a new thread.
+A piece of bootstrap code is injected into the target and has the session UUID passed to it.
+This bootstrap code runs as a new thread and so does not block the target's execution.

 The bootstrap code does the following: